Lost-Outpost/sovngarde/GAMEPLAY.md

 - :new: [Jarl Balgruuf Dilemma](https://www.nexusmods.com/skyrimspecialedition/mods/41132) `2.2.0` - Combo: civil war without main quest & Jarl Balgruuf joining Stormcloaks.

-- [Nether's Follower Framework](https://www.nexusmods.com/skyrimspecialedition/mods/55653) `2.0.0` - Nether's Follower Framework is a multi-follower system that is light on game resources and allows for up to 10 companions at one time.
-It provides a wealth of additional features, including immersion and quality-of-life functions to allow you to adventure with a small team of characters.

 - [Reliquary of Myth - Artifact Overhaul](https://www.nexusmods.com/skyrimspecialedition/mods/31612) `2.0.0` - Reliquary of Myth includes balanced, lore-friendly, and unique enchantments to nearly all of Skyrim's most legendary and famous artifacts.

-- :new: [Riften Honorhall Orphanage Upgraded](https://www.nexusmods.com/skyrimspecialedition/mods/45227) `2.2.0` - Provides an option to fund a lore-friendly upgrade to the Honorhall Orphanage, so that in a post-Grelod world, the kids have more fun and a less bleak existence.

 - [Skyrim's Got Talent - Improve As a Bard](https://www.nexusmods.com/skyrimspecialedition/mods/50357) `2.0.0` - Play instruments, get better, NPCs react to your skill dynamically, many new songs, lots of easter eggs, simple implementation.